EffectiveProgramming-Websites/com.effectiveprogramming.blog/lifestyle/_posts/2020-05-24-making-lattes-the-basics.md

 ---
 layout: post
-title: Latte Making Basics
+title: Making Lattes - The Basics
 subtitle: The perfect precursor to a purchase
 ---

 A latte consists of a shot of espresso and steamed milk.
-Let's review some basics:
+While steaming milk is a topic until itself, the process around making espresso can be considered from 3 aspects:

 - the beans
 - the grind
 - the shot
-- the milk

 ### The Beans